SaturninTheAlien/pk2_greta/README.md

 code redesign by Danilo Lemos (2016-2020), code redesign, bug fixes and new features by SaturninTheAlien (2023 - present)

-The codename "Greta" refers to the stenograms in some levels from "Iv4n island 2"\
+The codename "Greta" refers to the stenograms in some levels from "Iv4n island 2".
-(But obviously It does not refer to Greta Thunberg 😂).\

 This game was tested on Windows, GNU/Linux, Mac OS (Apple Silicon).